Landscaping And Water Leaks: How To Identify And Repair Outdoor Leaks

 What should I do if I can’t find the source of a water leak?

-If you’re unable to locate the source of the leak, consider hiring a professional leak detection service to conduct a thorough investigation.
+If you’re unable to locate the source of the leak, consider hiring a professional leak detection service.

 Can mulch or ground cover help prevent water leaks?